logicmonitor/lm-cloud-resource-inventory/README.md

 ## *What data is collected by the LM Cloud Resource Inventory scripts?*

-The LM Cloud Resource Inventory script records the associated quantity of services/resources based on LM Cloud resource type (IaaS, PaaS, Non-Compute).
+The LM Cloud Resource Inventory script records the associated quantity of services/resources based on LM Cloud resource type (IaaS, PaaS, Non-Compute.)
 * No other data associated with cloud resources is collected or recorded (for example, resource name or ID.)
 * The output of the script is visible to customers for review, prior to sharing with LogicMonitor.